sbstjn/cra-serverless/README.md

 )
 ```

+Next, the value of `markup` will be injected into your `index.html` file and that's it.
 In a Nutshell, [**cra-serverless**][cra-serverless] uses existing features of the frameworks you already use and wraps them in a serverless architecture with AWS Lambda.

 ## Deployments and Configuration